DATA PROTECTION POLICY

 Access Control, data Security:

-- We are particularly aware that as part of our work we have access to children’s data
+- We are particularly aware that as part of our work we may sometimes have access to children’s data

-- Accessing computers, accessing portals (PIP safe & secure platform), access needs of internal staff and is it clearly linked to the job duties and requirements of the post.
+- Accessing computers, accessing portals (NCS Hive portal), access needs of internal staff and is it clearly linked to the job duties and requirements of the post.

-- Staff desktop cannot be used for processing provider applications or reports – providers must arrive with their own laptop and if wifi is needed they need to do so via a hotspot on their mobile phone.
+- Staff desktop cannot be used for processing provider or parent applications or reports – providers/parents must arrive with their own laptop and they should only log into guest wifi or via hotspot on their mobile phone.

 - Downloading can only be work related materials and research.

-- Work related documents, facebook, twitter should only be downloaded or accessed from work related equipment
+- Work related documents, facebook, twitter and Instagram should only be downloaded or accessed from work related equipment.

-- USB should not be used to download work related documents
+- USB should never be used to download work related documents.

 It is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft: